 3. Leupold FX-II Ultralight 2.5x20mm Riflescope

-Leupold FX series is a very well known lineup of scope to hunters.
+The Leupold FX series is a very well-known lineup of scope to hunters.
 I am sure you have heard about them already.
-If not, prepared to be surprised.
+If not, be prepared to be surprised.

 FX-II ultralight is a fixed magnification scope suitable for hunting and target practicing.
 It’s made out of machined aluminum.
 A lightweight and durable material perfect for scopes and mounting rings.
-Internal purging with chemical makes sure there is no moisture going inside the scope.
-Making it 100% fog proof.
+Internal purging with chemicals makes sure there is no moisture going inside the scope.
+Making it 100% fogproof.
 On top of that, it’s also shock and waterproof.
 A perfect combination in a riflescope.

-Lens here is fully multi-coated.
-They also have scratch resistant coating in them.
+The lens here is fully multi-coated.
+They also have scratch-resistant coating in them.
 Making them durable and capable scope in the wild.
-On top of those, you will also see twilight light management system on this scope as well.
+On top of those, you will also see a twilight light management system on this scope as well.
 A very capable light management system.
 It makes sure you are getting good low-light performance.
 Despite not having ED glass, you will feel like you are using ED glass.

 How good does it fair with 444 Marlin?
 As good as it possibly can.
-They are like match made in heaven.
+They are like a match made in heaven.
 With good accuracy and perfectly balanced weight, this is a very good option for 444 Marlin.
-Definitely one of the best scopes for Marlin 444.
+One of the best scopes for Marlin 444.

-Like all other Leupold scopes, this one is also designed and made in USA.
+Like all other Leupold scopes, this one is also designed and made in the USA.

 Does it come with mounting rings?